Nambili-Samuel/Healthcare/README.md

 - **Healthcare Providers**: Doctors, nurses, therapists, pharmacists, and other trained professionals.
 - **Healthcare Facilities**: Hospitals, clinics, nursing homes, and outpatient centers that provide spaces for treatment.
 - **Insurance Companies**: Facilitate access to care by covering healthcare costs for policyholders.
-- **Public Health Organizations**: Government and non-governmental organizations work to promote population health, conduct research, and create health policies.
+- **Public Health Organizations**: Government and private entities that promote, provide health care, conduct research and create health policies.

 ## Goals of Healthcare